 My ultrasound report says that there appears ti be a mass with mixed echogenicity near the pouch of douglas, measuring 8.8cm x 5.8 cm x 7.8 cm.

-It is important: that you follow up with your GYN to discuss this result and potential next step in management.
+It is important: That you follow up with your GYN to discuss this result and potential next step in management.
 He/she may decide to offer a transvaginal ultrasound, or refer you to a GYB Surgeon for a biopsy.
 Or he/she may simply offer treatment for a condition known.
 The main principle is to have a close relationship with your doctor.
 Thanks for trusting in HealthTap. ...Read more

-My ultrasound i had done today said i had cortical echogenicity in both yet it could be from the technique vs renal mass.
-Should i be concerned?
+My ultrasound I had done today said I had cortical echogenicity in both yet it could be from the technique vs renal mass.
+Should I be concerned?

 You definitely don't want to have a possible renal mass.
 You might need more imaging.
 Most renal imaging needs contrast - as your radiologist

 My dr suspects PSTT but says I need a biopsy before surgery?
 The mass is 7 cm and has an adjacent heterogenous echogenic mass against.
 Isn't a biopsy before surgery a waste of time?
 I would need additional referrals.
 Trying to get to uc Irvine quickly.